nlm-irp-jianglab/Evolink/docs/index.md

 python Evolink.py -g test/gene.tsv -c -t test/trait.tsv -n test/tree.nwk -o output_dir -v
 ```

-4. "-N" is to map top nine positively and top eight negatively associated genes in the plot; "-d" is to use circular layout for the tree and "-f" is to force overwrite the output directory if it already exists:
+4. "-N" is to map top nine positively and top eight negatively associated genes in the plot; "-d" is to use circular layout for the tree; "-f" is to force overwrite the output directory if it already exists; "-e" is to custom set a thershold for Evolink_index and pvalue cutoff (alpha) will be calculated accordingly:
 ```
-python Evolink.py -g test/gene.tsv -c -t test/trait.tsv -n test/tree.nwk -o output_dir -v -N 9,8 -d 1 -f
+python Evolink.py -g test/gene.tsv -c -t test/trait.tsv -n test/tree.nwk -o output_dir -f -v -N 9,8 -d 1 -e 0.48
 ```

 5. "-s" is to perform permutation test and set permutation times=1000; "-@" is to use 8 threads to speed up the permutation: